Azure/enterprise-azureai/README.md

 It will prompt you to login, pick a subscription, and provide a location (like "eastus").
 Then it will provision the resources in your account and deploy the latest code.

+> [!NOTE]
-> Note.
-Because Azure OpenAI isn't available in all regions, you might get an error when you deploy the resources.
+> Because Azure OpenAI isn't available in all regions, you might get an error when you deploy the resources.
 You can find more information about the availability of Azure OpenAI [here](https://docs.microsoft.com/en-us/azure/openai/overview/regions).

 For more details on the deployed services, see [additional details](#additional-details) below.

+> [!NOTE]
-> Note.
-Sometimes the DNS zones for the private endpoints aren't created correctly / in time.
+> Sometimes the DNS zones for the private endpoints aren't created correctly / in time.
 If you get an error when you deploy the resources, you can try to deploy the resources again.

 ## Optional features